gabeklein/expressive-mvc/README.md

 > Often lifecycle is critical to a controller's correct behavior.
 While we do have lifecycle-methods, it's recommended to use events where able.
 This way, if your class is extended and redefines a handler, yours is not at the mercy of a `super[event]()` call.

-Lifecycle events share names with respective methods, [listed here](#lifecycle-api).
+Lifecycle events share names with their respective methods, [listed here](#lifecycle-api).
 <br /><br />

 ### Event handling in-practice: